miyako/4d-tech-notes-summary/README.md

 each reduced to a 4-file summary (one-line subject, one-paragraph summary, one-page summary, and structured metadata with historical commentary).

-> **What is 4D?** 4D is an application development IDE first released in the
-> 1980s, notable for extremely long-lived backward compatibility.
->
-> **What are Tech Notes?** Documents + sample databases 4D published to its
-> developer community to showcase new/advanced techniques.
-Reading them in
-> reverse chronological order traces the product's technical evolution and
-> the "zeitgeist" of each era (client-server → web → ORDA → cloud/AI).

 ## Repository layout

 ```